 - Moving camber rearward generates more downforce, but further forward is more efficient for low-drag, low-angle applications.

 - A thickness of around 12% is quoted as being best for flow separation, but a thicker wing doesn’t create much more drag at car speeds, and could be better when run at a high angle of attack.
 The author suggest around 16-18% thickness as being ideal.
+Multi-element wings can also benefit from more thickness.

 For fun, I’ll plot a wing that looks similar.
 Start at the NACA 4-digit airfoil generator and plug in some numbers.
 At first I’ll try 8% camber, 50% chord position, and 12% thickness and I get a wing that looks kind of like the 9LR wing (although 9LR has more camber).